Definable discrete sets with large continuum: Introduction

-Can \emph{Sacks forcing} be replaced by \emph{iterated Sacks forcing} in \ref{t.galvin.simple}?
-Using notation discussed just below, we provide an answer in the following theorem; we argue in Fact~\ref{f.obstruction.1} and Example~\ref{e.obstruction.2} below that this is optimal. \begin{thm} For every $\bar p$ from a dense subset of $\apo$ and every \emph{$\mathcal C$-universally Baire} coloring $c$ of pairs from $[\bar p]$ there is $\bar q \in \apo$ such that $\bar q \leq \bar p$ and for each $\xi \in \supp(\bar q)$, $c \res \Delta_\xi $ can be extended to a continuous map on $\big[ [\bar q]\big]^2$. \end{thm} Above, $\apo$ denotes an iteration of Sacks forcing of arbitrary length.
-In \S\ref{s.ramsey} we associate to every $\bar p$ in a dense subset $\Dt$ of $\apo$---the set of \emph{topologically determined} conditions---a topological \emph{branch space} $[\bar p]$.
-It will be a subspace of ${}^{\lambda}({}^\omega 2)$, where $\lambda$ denotes the length of the iteration $\apo$.
+Can \emph{Sacks forcing} be replaced by \emph{iterated Sacks forcing} in Galvin's Theorem?
+Using notation discussed just below, we provide an answer in the following theorem; we argue in Fact~\ref{f.obstruction.1} and Example~\ref{e.obstruction.2} below that this is optimal. \begin{thm} For every $\bar p$ from a dense subset of $\apo$ and every \emph{universally Baire} coloring $c$ of pairs from $[\bar p]$ there is $\bar q \in \apo$ such that $\bar q \leq \bar p$ and for each $\xi \in \supp(\bar q)$, $c \res \Delta_\xi $ is continuous. \end{thm} Above, $\apo$ denotes a countable support iteration of Sacks forcing of arbitrary length.
+In \S\ref{s.ramsey} we associate in a natural way to every $\bar p$ in a dense subset $\Dt$ of $\apo$ its \emph{branch space} $[\bar p]$, a perfect subspace of a countable product of copies of $\Cantorspace$.
+This topologization gives meaning to the requirement that $c$ be universally Baire.

-As is frequently the case in Ramsey theory, several obstructions to finding homogeneous sets have to be taken into account.
-Consider the following family of colorings of pairs from ${}^{\lambda}({}^\omega 2)$: for $\xi <\lambda$, let